 Why does this matter?
 Other than the obvious, let’s talk about Learning Ecosystem competition.

 The Learning Ecosystems of today are so much larger and so much more accessible than they were just 5 years ago.
 Learning Ecosystems can serve as competition to corporate training teams, especially mummified training teams.

-These ecosystems expand beyond the typical inhouse produced training offerings, which training teams usually produce.
-Learning Ecosystems consists of easy to access YouTube videos, search engine content, free online training, podcasts, books, and resources like Udemy, Lynda.com, LinkedIn Learning, and etc.
+These ecosystems expand beyond the typical in-house produced training offerings, which training teams usually produce.
+Learning Ecosystems consist of easy to access YouTube videos, search engine content, free online training, podcasts, books, and resources like Udemy, Lynda.com, LinkedIn Learning, and etc.

 There is so much out there to serve the needs of learners and much of it is free or low cost, which competes with the value of your training team.

 Basically, if somebody wants to learn something, they can usually find something online with a few clicks or swipes.